 Study that provides the tools and knowledge necessary to think beyond domestic economies and to work in the international arena.
 Strategic and environmental approaches are utilized by outlining the major dimensions of the economic, social, geopolitical, legal, ethical and financial environments.
 Study includes conceptual and analytical tools to successfully apply the marketing mix elements to international and global marketing.
 3 Credits (3 Lecture) Prerequisite(s): ECO111 and MKT240.
 Fall Only.

 Study of the "how" and "why" consumers behave as they do and why they make certain decisions: what motivates them, causes them to be loyal, and gets their attention.
 The impact of social media and digital marketing on consumer behavior will also be analyzed.
 3 Credits (3 Lecture) Prerequisite(s): MKT240.
-Fall Only.
+As needed.

 Comprehensive study of the field of advertising, with an emphasis on marketing communications and an understanding of fundamental advertising issues, practices, trends, and strategies.
 Readings, discussions, group work, and ad analyses focus on the principal problems faced by advertisers and advertising agencies; policies and procedures used for solutions; advertising media evaluation and selection; and layout and copy preparation for effective advertising performance.
 Additional topics include legal and ethical issues; the impact of technology on advertising media; effective brand position; the product life cycle; and advertising campaign management and budgeting.
 3 Credits (3 Lecture) Prerequisite(s): MKT240.
-Spring Only.
+As needed.

 Customer Relationship Management

 Introduction to Digital Marketing

 Introduction to the wide range of marketing strategies for digital systems such as the Internet, mobile phones, digital outdoor media, video streaming, and instant messaging applications.
 Course work involves marketing, advertising, e-commerce, management, and communications, including hands-on experience with social and digital marketing tools, creation and critique of digital marketing strategies, and exploratory assignments to examine the effectiveness of these tools.
 Emphasis will be placed on linking marketing strategy with the digital tools and tactics currently available to the digital marketer.
-3 Credits (3 Lecture) Prerequisite(s): BIM100 and MKT330 or BIM120 and MKT330.
+3 Credits (3 Lecture) Prerequisite(s): BIM100 or BIM120.
 Spring Only.